 The following four sports courses are currently endorsed by FPHC (as of 1 Jul 18):

 - Immediate Medical Management on the Field of Play (IMMFP)

 - Medical Cardiac & Pitch Side Skills (SCRUMCAPS)

-Each of the courses do have a slightly different revalidation process (from refresher to reaccreditation to recertification), although all should have an annual component.
+Each of the courses do have a slightly different revalidation process (from refresher to reaccreditation to recertification), although most should have an annual component.